magic-wormhole/magic-wormhole-protocols/dilated-file-transfer.md

 Everyone reading this likely has a particular sort of user experience (UX) in mind; the protocol should _allow_ reasonable features but shouldn't _demand_ any particular UX.

-The protocol absolutely MUST be extensible in the future (we can't do everything right now).
+The protocol absolutely MUST be extensible in the future (we can't do everything right, right now).

 ## Overview and Features